pizzajsdev/dragswag/README.md

 ### `onDragMove`

 This callback is executed on every pointermove event.
-As you can imagine, it’s time-sensitive, so try to avoid putting expensive logic here.
+As you can imagine, it's time-sensitive, so try to avoid putting expensive logic here.

 Example: